camjw/gopress/README.md

 ## Installation

-The easiest way is to use Homebrew:
+A bit involved.
+First you must install Go:
 ```
-brew install gopress
+brew install go
 ```
-Alternatively, you can clone this repo and then run `Make` from the root to install.
+Next, clone this repo into your `GOPATH` and then run `Make` from the root to install.

+I will be adding this to homebrew to make it a bit easier to use.

 ## Usage